vanska/typed-string-interpolation/README.md

 # `typed-string-interpolation`

-[String interpolation](https://en.wikipedia.org/wiki/String_interpolation) utility that returns the correct `TypeScript` type based on passed in variables.
+[String interpolation](https://en.wikipedia.org/wiki/String_interpolation) for `TypeScript` with correct return types based on passed in variables.

 ![Library in use with React](docs/cover.png)